Blogs | Local Advice

 New World Harbour Race, 20 October 2018

-For the past 70 years, hundreds of people, from elite swimmers to amateurs, have taken to the waters of Victoria Harbour to complete this iconic 1.8km swim.
+As you can see the ultimate Hong Kong sports diary is packed already and for the past 70 years, hundreds of people, from elite swimmers to amateurs, have taken to the waters of Victoria Harbour to complete this iconic 1.8km swim.
 Even if you’re not a confident open water swimmer, you can join the thousands of spectators at one of Hong Kong’s most celebrated events.
 Find out more here.

 The Hong Kong Open golf tournament, 22-25 November 2018